-Are you planning on staying in the house for a while?
-If so, it’s worth exploring stripping the wallpaper before you paint.
-But that comes with its own issues, including revealing old nail holes, degraded drywall or plaster, and the potential that the wallpaper layer you’re staring down may just be one of many.
+If this is your forever home, or if you know you will be living there for the long term, it’s worth exploring stripping the wallpaper before you paint.
+However, stripping wallpaper does come with its issues, including revealing old nail holes, degraded drywall or plaster, and the potential that the wallpaper layer you’re staring down may be one of many.

-Stripping is time-consuming and you can accidentally gouge the walls, especially if the paper is old and stubborn.
+Stripping wallpaper can be time-consuming, and you can accidentally gouge the walls.
+This can be especially true if the paper is old and stubborn.
 If you’ve already tried stripping the paper and it’s not coming off easily, don’t risk damaging the walls.

-- Clothes and shoes that cover as much skin as possible
+- Clothes and shoes that cover as much skin as possible, including long-sleeve clothing

 - Disposable gloves (rubber or vinyl work well)